Christopher Cerf (producer): Biography

 Cerf's father was Random House co-founder, publisher, editor and TV panelist Bennett Cerf.
 His mother was journalist and children's book publisher Phyllis Fraser.
-His father was Jewish and his mother Catholic.
 Cerf attended the Deerfield Academy and graduated from Harvard College.
 He was married to Geneviève Charbin who is a Catholic of French descent.
 Cerf and Katherine Vaz were married on June 21, 2015.
-After his father's death, his mother remarried ex-New York City mayor Robert F. Wagner Jr.
+After his father's death, his mother married ex-New York City mayor Robert F. Wagner Jr.

 Musical compositions

 In the early 1960s, he was involved as a writer and performer on musical satires released by The Harvard Lampoon.
 Since its first season in 1969, Cerf has played a role in the creation and production of the Sesame Street television program, most notably as a regular contributor of music and lyrics, and as the producer of many of its music albums.
 In the process, he has won two Grammy Awards and three Emmy Awards for songwriting and music production.
-Since writing and performing his first song for Sesame Street, "Count It Higher" (1973) in Season 5, Cerf has written or co-written over 200 songs featured on the program, including "Put Down the Duckie", "The Word Is No", "Dance Myself to Sleep", "Monster in the Mirror", and parody songs as "Born To Add", "Letter B", "Wet Paint", and "Furry Happy Monsters".
+Since writing and performing his first song for Sesame Street, "Count It Higher" (1973) in Season 5, Cerf has written or co-written over 200 songs featured on the program, including "Put Down the Duckie", "The Word Is No", "Dance Myself to Sleep", "Monster in the Mirror", and such parody songs as "Born To Add", "Letter B", "Wet Paint", and "Furry Happy Monsters".
 Cerf also played a role in the ongoing funding of Sesame Street, founding and serving as the original editor-in-chief of Sesame Workshop's books, records, and toys division.

 In addition to his contributions to Sesame Street, Cerf's musical material has appeared on Saturday Night Live, The National Lampoon Radio Hour, The Electric Company, Square One Television, Between the Lions, and in numerous Muppet productions, and his songs have been performed by Paul Simon, Ray Charles, Johnny Cash, R.E.M., James Taylor, Tony Bennett, Dixie Chicks, Tracy Chapman, Carol Channing, Randy Travis, The Four Tops, Melissa Etheridge, Smokey Robinson, Bonnie Raitt, Wynton Marsalis, Little Richard, B.B.
 King, Jimmy Buffett, Bart Simpson, and the Metropolitan Opera's José Carreras.
 The blond, curly-haired Muppet character from Sesame Street is his namesake and the lead singer of the rock group "Chrissy and the Alphabeats."